waterbycounty

 Violation Context

-Randolph County has recorded zero health-based violations, indicating that the water system has met all federal safety standards during the reporting period.
-The violation rate is zero per 1,000 residents, which is the best possible outcome.
+Randolph County has recorded zero health-based violations, indicating no recent health-based violations in the reporting period.
+The violation rate is zero per 100,000 people served, which is the best possible outcome.

 Consumer Guidance